diego1389/dev_docs/Dot net core/Entity framework core/Notes.md

         - Storage: Database design model that is composed of tables, keys, SPs, views and related relationships.
       - **LINQ to Entities:** query language used to write queries against the object model.
     - **Entity SQL:** Another query language (more difficult than L2E).
-    - **Entity Client Data Provider:** Convert E-SQL / L2E queries into SQL queries that the database understands.
+    - **Entity Client Data Provider:** Converts E-SQL / L2E queries into SQL queries that the database understands.
     - **Net Data Provider:** Uses standard ADO.NET to enable interaction with the database.
     - **Object Service:** Facilitates access to a database, and returns data for analysis when necessary.
 5. Explain what the .edmx file contains: